What They're Saying | Book #1 of The Patriarch

 Read More

 A nicely written, exciting book.
 Larry Freeland was in Vietnam himself serving one tour with the 101st Airborne Division as a CH-47 pilot and he replays the feeling of time and place extremely well.
+Well worth reading.

 Ron Baumer